pyfsi/coconut/coupling_components/solver_wrappers/openfoam/openfoam.md

   delete the original *`stop.coco`* file, which is advised to do just before creating the *`stop_ready.coco`*, so near the end of the `if`-clause.

-## Treatment of kinmatic pressure and traction
+## Treatment of kinematic pressure and traction
 If the OpenFOAM application is intended for incompressible flows, e.g. pimpleFoam, it solves the incompressible Navier-Stokes equations.
 As a consequence the pressure and traction (wallShearStress) values are kinematic and have the unit m²/s².
 In order to couple these solvers to a structure solver, the pressure and traction are required to be expressed in Pa (kg/ms²).